angus-c/just/TRADEOFFS.md

 > We regularly see sites loading more than 500KB of script (compressed).
 This matters because all script loading delays the metric we value most: Time to Interactive.
 Sites with this much script are simply inaccessible to a broad swath of the world’s users; statistically, users do not (and will not) wait for these experiences to load.
 Those that do experience horrendous jank.

 JavaScript size is especially critical for mobile web development.
-As Alex points out, 45% of mobile connections occur over 2G worldwide
+As Alex points out, 45% of mobile connections occur over 2G worldwide.
 75% of of connections occur on either 2G or 3G.

+## How Big are Just utils?

+They're tiny.
+All of them come in at well under 1kB minfied/gzipped.
+Their size compares very well to Lodash Modularized utils (see below).
+For the most part Lodash modularized just inline their dependencies, meaning they tend to share a lot of redundant code.
+Just modules are hadn written to include the minimum required code.

-## Just utilities are tiny.
+## How robust are Just utils?

-Whenever I found a Just util with a Lodash equivalent, I ran it against the corresponding Lodash unit test.
-Most of them passed every non-opinionated feature
+Most Just utils pass all Lodash unit tests for the features they are designed to support.
+The following utils only failed on subjective behaviors (notably argument coercion which Just is not intended to support).
+Failing tests are noted against each util.

 Every Just utility comes in at well under 1K minified/gzipped[¹](#¹Data).
 While